scsepeda/booster-stream-reader-app/README.md

 # Sepeda 2025 Booster Development Test - README

 ## Overview
 This application processes text from a provided stream in real-time and outputs various statistics and analyses on the text.
-It was developed as part of the Booster Development Test to demonstrate technical proficiency and the approach to solving problems using .NET technologies.

 ## Features
 The application reads and processes text from a stream, performing the following tasks: